DoctorKhan/Manual-Override-Book/src/50_capstone/00_practices_for_liberation.md

 #### The Deeper Question

 You now have the tools to override your automatic programming.
-You can observe your NPC patterns, interrupt your reactive responses, and choose conscious alternatives.
+You can observe your Autopilot patterns, interrupt your reactive responses, and choose conscious alternatives.
 You have achieved a level of internal sovereignty that most humans never experience.

 But in developing these capabilities, you may have noticed something unsettling: **the programming you've been overriding is remarkably sophisticated.**